 Courses up through Level 5 each have 36 lessons, and each lesson should take one week.
 Each lesson begins with a two-page story followed by an exercise.
 Each of the following four days has an exercise that consists of varying lesson components such as instruction, practice problems, puzzles, drawings, projects, and other lesson activities.
 Level 6 has 22 lessons with varying numbers of exercises per lesson, but it should still take about 36 weeks to complete.

 The pace of MLFLE is gentler than many other math programs.
 MLFLE does not align with Common Core.
 For example, you won’t find probability and statistics taught in the elementary grades.
 Level 1 begins by teaching students to recognize and write numbers and to match numbers with corresponding sets of objects.
 It continues up through single-digit addition and subtraction.
 It teaches place value, but carrying and borrowing wait until Level 2.
 Level 4 places a heavy emphasis on basic operations and fractions and teaches fractions only up through addition and subtraction operations.
 At Level 6, fractions, decimals, and percents are taught and reviewed.
 Geometry, the order of operations, and advanced work with equations come in toward the end of the course.
 Geometry concepts at all levels get less attention than in Common Core math programs.
-Overall, the series seems to follow a scope a sequence similar to what was common ten or more years ago.
+Overall, the series seems to follow a scope and sequence similar to what was common ten or more years ago.

 Summary